The Best 4 Megaphones

 This nicely designed, good-sized megaphone has a range of 1.2KM (nearly 4000ft) and weighs just over 1kg (about the same as a bag of sugar).
 It works well, both across long distances and over loud ambient noise, making it an ideal choice for outdoor use.

-Thanks to this megaphone’s 60 Watts of available power and variable volume control, the Vonyx Meg060 can deliver clear, easy-to-understand verbal instructions over considerable distances.
+Thanks to its 60 Watts of available power and variable volume control, the Vonyx Meg060 can deliver clear, easy-to-understand verbal instructions over considerable distances.

 The Vonyx Meg060 also features a detachable ‘anti-howl’ microphone, which connects via a hard wearing coiled lead.
-This can also be clipped to the megaphone itself for extra convenience.
+This can also be clipped to the base itself for extra convenience.

 Another negative point here is the fact that this megaphone isn’t waterproof.
 For a device designed to be used outdoors, this places the MEG060 squarely in the ‘must do better’ category.

 Another area where the manufacturers have been a bit naughty is in the weight.
-As stated above, they list the megaphone as weighing just over 1kg.
+As stated above, they list it as weighing just over 1kg.
 This is only accurate until you add the batteries (of which there are 8).
 After this, the MEG060 practically doubles in weight.

 Thankfully, there is a good quality strap that allows you to hoist the thing over your shoulder, which is definitely a plus point for any megaphone.